FDA Authorizes Marketing Of First Home Flu And COVID-19 Combination Test Outside Of Emergency Use Authorities

 This is the first over-the-counter (OTC) test that can detect influenza to be granted marketing authorization using a traditional premarket review pathway, which enables the test to be marketed in the absence of an applicable emergency use declaration.
 Other OTC flu/COVID tests are currently available under emergency use authorization.

 The test is for use by individuals 14 years or older taking and testing their own sample, or individuals 2 years and older with a sample taken and tested by an adult.
-The FDA reviewed data from a study of individuals with signs and symptoms of COVID-19 and influenza, which showed that this test correctly identified 99% of negative and 92% of positive SARS-CoV-2 samples, 99.9% of negative Flu A and B samples, and 92.5% and 90.5% of positive Flu A and Flu B samples, respectively.
+The FDA reviewed data from a study of individuals with signs and symptoms of COVID-19 and influenza, which showed that this test correctly identified 99 percent of negative and 92 percent of positive SARS-CoV-2 samples, 99.9 percent of negative Flu A and B samples, and 92.5 percent and 90.5 percent of positive Flu A and Flu B samples, respectively.

 Validation data for the test was gathered through the Independent Test Assessment Program (ITAP), a National Institutes of Health (NIH) Rapid Acceleration of Diagnostics (RADx®) Tech program, in collaboration with the FDA.
 ITAP was launched in 2021 to accelerate test evaluation to support the FDA's regulatory review and the availability of high-quality, accurate and reliable diagnostic tests to the public.